Pre-implantation genetic diagnosis – Genetic Disorder or Chromosomal Translocation

-For women experiencing repeated miscarriages and fertility problems due to chromosomal translocation, we offer pre-implantation genetic diagnosis to identify embryos that are free of chromosomal translocation.
+For women experiencing repeated miscarriages or facing difficulties when trying to conceive due to chromosomal translocation, our London fertility clinic offers pre-implantation genetic diagnosis to identify embryos that are free of chromosomal translocation.

 A chromosomal translocation results when parts of two chromosomes have broken off from their original positions.
 They then switch each other’s places.

 Usually, it is balanced as there is no missing or extra chromosome material.
 An individual who is a carrier of chromosome translocation can experience repeated miscarriages or fertility problems.